Mafalda-SFU/Mafalda-SFU.github.io/chronology.md

 ### January 2022

 - Implemented `Mediasoup-cluster`, with 100% tests coverage
+- Improve reliability of remote control
 - 100% tests coverage for all remote control modules

+### February and March 2022

+Development was temporaly paused during this period.

+### April 2022

+- Develop transparent reconnections support for `Remote-Mediasoup-client`

 ## Roadmap